 But that's assuming that your conscious awareness is somehow completely separate from your subconscious, which it isn't.

-Remember that your conscious thoughts, awareness and attention are fuelled and directed by your subconscious mind.
+Your conscious thoughts, awarenesses and attention is fuelled and directed by your subconscious mind.

-Rationalisation describes the process by which we are very, very good at explaining ourselves - even if we really have no idea why we're thinking or doing something.
-It's the creative way in which the subconscious mind feeds our conscious minds with reasons.
+Rationalisation describes the process by which we are very, very good at explaining ourselves.
 The mind is able to utilise incredible subconscious creativity to justify a behaviour or belief with utter conviction.